jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 “Rescuing Equality from the Demand for Justification,” presented at the American Philosophical Association Pacific Division Conference, 2016.

 ## Comments

+Mark Jensen, "Meta-obligations and the Disparate Power of Negative Objection and Positive Proposal: A Case Study in the Morality of Markets," Rocky Mountain Ethics Congress, 2019.

 Dustin Crummett and Philip Swenson, “Gun Control, the Right to Self-Defense, and Reasonable Beneficence to All,” Rocky Mountain Ethics Congress, 2018.